HenrikStiernstedt/Quiz/README.md

 * [x] Multiple choice questions, with gui.

-* [ ] Better flow when displaying the correct answer and more satisfying animations when you get points.
-Sounds!
-Stars!

-* [ ] Postpone the adding of correct stores to the total score.
-Give all points at the same time and then reorder the player list.
-PRIORITY!

-* [ ] Save/load functions.
+### Save/load functions.
   - [x] Save/load within existing game.
+  - [ ] Upload/save questions from local computer.
   - [ ] "Restore session" function if the server crashes, and reconnect existing users to their old users.

 * [ ] Comments field to pending question.

 * [x] Displayment of the correct answer.

+* [ ] Custom images for questions and answers, stored with the questions.
+  - [ ] Preferable also with support to reuse the images.
+  - [ ] Preferable also with support to write some text over the image to make them a bit more unique.

 ## Scoreboard only mode